-The DSP amendment shows the dimensions, height, and location for the proposed development except a calculation for the percentage coverage has not been provided.
-A condition is included herein for adding the lot coverage of the development to general notes on the coversheet.
+The DSP amendment shows the dimensions, height, and location for the approved development, except a calculation for the percentage coverage has not been provided.
+A condition is included herein requiring the applicant to add the lot coverage of the development to the general notes on the coversheet.

 (d) Landscaping, screening, and buffering of development in the M-X-T Zone shall be provided pursuant to the provisions of the Landscape Manual.

 Additional buffering and screening may be required to satisfy the purposes of the M-X-T Zone and to protect the character of the M-X-T Zone from adjoining or interior incompatible land uses.